 Tough/fragile woman, accustomed to solitude, but hoping it's not too entrenched!
 Reckoning with my age and how I want to spend the time that remains.
 Deeply concerned about the way our climate is going, so not always upbeat.
 Profoundly influenced by having lived a nomadic lifestyle of many years' duration while married--most of them off the grid and in the woods, in various US states as well as in rural Mexico; all--far away from people.
 It taught me the value of simplicity, but at great personal cost.
 I home-schooled my home-born children until I cracked and returned to society in 1997.
 A women's transition class led to college degrees that I worked part-time around while I finished raising my children.

-Otherwise, when not obsessing on sex, my pastimes include reading, gardening, singing, walking, cycling, climbing trees, listening to public radio/music, frisbee, FB/Internet, and going to movies/plays/concerts.
+Otherwise, my pastimes include reading, gardening, singing, walking, cycling, climbing trees, listening to public radio/music, frisbee, FB/Internet, and going to movies/plays/concerts.
 Dance is also becoming more important to me.
 I took part in Eugene's annual Thrill the World flash mob dance last October '14, performing Michael Jackson's Thriller in zombie costume, as I did the year before.
 Knee surgery recovery kept me out of this year's event, although I did get to dance it once with some of the Thriller zombies at the Sat Mkt on Halloween.

 I'm told I have a wicked sense of humor; I love to sing and sang well enough to occasionally perform solo parts for the choir I was in for several years; I bake and made all my family's bread for many years--also worked as a vegan baker for a few years; I have a green thumb, worked seasonally at a multi-greenhouse operation for another few years, and still do gardening work for others on an occasional basis; I'm geared for nurturing and enjoy cuddling my grandchildren now that my kids are grown.